gamemanual0/gm0/source/docs/awards/notebook.rst

 This section will cover both what needs to be in the notebook and the decisions you need to make about it affecting both individual sections and it as a whole.

+.. attention:: The engineering notebook is completely OPTIONAL.
+Having a notebook is NOT a requirement for any award.
+However, judges can technically still ask for the notebook for more information, so some teams still choose to make one. **This article remains here for legacy reasons for teams that wish to make engineering notebooks, even though it is completely optional and not required for teams to still have a shot at awards**.
+There have been several instances of teams winning high level awards like inspire and think while having no engineering notebook.

 Whole Notebook Decisions
 ------------------------